llm-d/llm-d-deployer/quickstart/README.md

     servedModelNames: []

     auth:
       # -- HF token auth config via k8s secret.
-Required if using hf:// URI or using pvc:// URI with `--download-model` in quickstart
+Required if using hf:// URI or not using pvc:// URI with `--skip-download-model` in quickstart
       hfToken:
         # -- If the secret should be created or one already exists
         create: true